jonbeck7/azure-content/articles/virtual-machines/VMS-Linux-VM-Sizes.md

 <properties
- pageTitle="Virtual machine sizes | Microsoft Azure"
- description="Lists the different sizes for virtual machines and their capacities." services="virtual-machines" documentationCenter="" authors="cynthn"
+ pageTitle="Virtual machine sizes for Linux | Microsoft Azure" description="Lists the different sizes for virtual machines and their capacities for Linux." services="virtual-machines" documentationCenter="" authors="cynthn"